 Macular degeneration is the leading cause of blindness in patients ages 65 and older.
 The board-certified ophthalmologists at American Eye Associates and California Retina Associates are dedicated to ensuring you can see clearly and live comfortably with the most up-to-date diagnostic services and treatments.
 We are proud to offer treatment for macular degeneration to men and women in San Diego, Chula Vista, and the neighboring communities of Imperial County, California.

 The macula is the part of the retina responsible for color vision and visual acuity — particularly central vision, which is necessary for many everyday tasks like reading or driving.
 Macular degeneration, sometimes called age-related macular degeneration or AMD, is the leading cause of blindness in people over the age of 65.

-The eye doctors at American Eye Associates are internationally recognized for their work treating conditions affecting the retina.
+The eye doctors at American Eye Associates and California Eye Associates are internationally recognized for their work treating conditions affecting the retina.
 During routine retinal exams, we can often detect early signs of macular degeneration and, while there is no cure for this disorder, prompt treatment can be very effective at delaying its progression.
 Because there is no cure, early detection, and prompt intervention are essential for preventing a complete loss of vision.

 Symptoms of Macular Degeneration

 - Difficulties adapting to low light levels or the need for increasingly bright light when doing close-up work